 This fund was created by Council resolution to set aside funding to address OPEB liabilities.
 There is no reserve requirement.
-There is \$1.8 million in the fund and \$79,980 will be transferred to the General Fund for the required contribution to retiree healthcare.
+There is \$1.8 million in the fund and no planned activity for FY 21-22.

 Vehicle and Equipment Replacement Fund